-President Donald Trump has repeatedly refused to accept any responsibility for inciting violence in American communities, dismissing critics who have pointed to his rhetoric as a potential source of inspiration for some citizens acting on even long-held beliefs of bigotry and hate.
+President Donald Trump has repeatedly distanced himself from acts of violence in communities across America, dismissing critics who point to his rhetoric as a potential source of inspiration or comfort for anyone acting on even long-held beliefs of bigotry and hate.

-In nine cases, perpetrators hailed Trump in the midst or immediate aftermath of physically attacking innocent victims.
-In another 10 cases, perpetrators cheered or defended Trump while taunting or threatening others.
+Reviewing police reports and court records, ABC News found that in at least 12 cases perpetrators hailed Trump in the midst or immediate aftermath of physically assaulting innocent victims.
+In another 18 cases, perpetrators cheered or defended Trump while taunting or threatening others.
 And in another 10 cases, Trump and his rhetoric were cited in court to explain a defendant's violent or threatening behavior.

-Seven cases involved violent or threatening acts perpetrated in defiance of Trump, with many of them targeting Trump's allies in Congress.
-But the vast majority of the cases -- 29 of the 36 -- reflect someone echoing presidential rhetoric, not protesting it.
+Thirteen cases identified by ABC News involved violent or threatening acts perpetrated in defiance of Trump, with many of them targeting Trump's allies in Congress.
+But the vast majority of the cases – 41 of the 54 – reflect someone echoing presidential rhetoric, not protesting it.

 ABC News could not find a single criminal case filed in federal or state court where an act of violence or threat was made in the name of President Barack Obama or President George W. Bush.

-The 36 cases identified by ABC News are remarkable in that a link to the president is captured in court documents and police statements, under the penalty of perjury or contempt.
+The 54 cases identified by ABC News are remarkable in that a link to the president is captured in court documents and police statements, under the penalty of perjury or contempt.
+These links are not speculative – they are documented in official records.
+And in the majority of cases identified by ABC News, it was perpetrators themselves who invoked the president in connection with their case, not anyone else.

-Federal law enforcement authorities have privately told ABC News they worry that -- even with Trump's public denunciations of violence -- Trump's style could inspire violence-prone individuals to take action against minorities or others they perceive to be against the president's agenda.
+Federal law enforcement authorities have privately told ABC News they worry that – although Trump has offered public denunciations of violence – his statements have been inconsistent and Trump's style could inspire violence-prone individuals to take action against minorities or others they perceive to be against the president's agenda.

-"Any public figure could have the effect of inspiring people," FBI Director Chris Wray told a Senate panel in July.
+"Any public figure could have the effect of inspiring people," FBI Director Chris Wray told a Senate panel last year.
 "But remember that the people who commit hate fueled violence are not logical, rational people."

 While asserting that "fake" media coverage is exacerbating divisions in the country, Trump has noted that "a fan" of Democratic presidential candidate Bernie Sanders opened fire on Republican lawmakers playing baseball in a Washington suburb two years ago.
 "Nobody puts ...
 'Bernie Sanders' in the headline with the maniac," Trump said last year.